Live Beautiful by Athena Calderone reveals how creatives decorate and shape their interiors.

 You’ll get a closer look at the townhouse (Calderone’s own) that launched a thousand oversized branch arrangements on the kitchen island.
 These were a clever replacement for a yet-to-be-discovered chandelier.
 They turned into a permanent fixture to replace the lighting, and are now something of a signature piece for Calderone.

-What unites the homes in this book is that they are very individual, shaped by personality rather than a single design style.
+What unites the homes in this book is that they are very individual, shaped by the owner’s personality rather than a single design style.

 I also loved the laidback style of Roman & William’s Montauk home, especially their curated collections, which gave their space so much personality.

-Domestic bliss – best takeaways from Live Beautiful?
+Domestic bliss – what are the best takeaways from Live Beautiful?

 The main takeaway for me is that the best interiors are very personal and are built over time.

 That seems like the best way to apply the lessons of the book too.
 Take what you need from it, and apply what speaks to you.